Manchester Royal Infirmary: Second World War

 On 28 August 1939 400 patients were evacuated and 440 beds prepared for expected casualties.
 By November 1939, in the absence of the expected casualties all the beds were brought back into use.
 A large emergency blood transfusion centre was established and continued after the war.

 A high explosive bomb penetrated the new nurses' home, Sparshott House, on 11 October 1940.
 112 nurses were in the basement shelters, but nobody was hurt.
-However none of the rooms could be used and the nurses had to sleep elsewhere, including in the university.
+However, none of the rooms could be used and the nurses had to sleep elsewhere, including in the university.
 Within a month 130 bedrooms were back in use.
 The biggest raids on Manchester were on 22 and 23 December 1940.
 On the first night very few actually struck the hospital buildings but most of the windows were blown out.
 10,000 panes of glass had to be replaced.
 On the first night 186 casualties were admitted and 400 more treated in the casualty and first aid posts.
 On the second night a time bomb fell on the X-ray and teaching block which exploded on the following day, 24 December, leading to significant disruption.

 Post-war

 In 1950 a new neurology and neurosurgery unit was built, with its own operating block.

-Throughout the early 1970s the department of radiology was a pioneer of CT scanning under consultant neuroradiologist Dr Ian Isherwood.
-In 1972, the MRI became the first hospital in the world to obtain a commercially available CT scanner, the EMI CT1000, following the development of the prototype at Atkinson Morley Hospital in London the year before.
+Throughout the early 1970s the department of radiology was a pioneer of X-ray computed tomography under consultant neuroradiologist Dr Ian Isherwood.
+In 1972, the MRI became the first hospital in the world to obtain a commercially available CT scanner, the 'EMI CT1000', following the development of the prototype at Atkinson Morley Hospital in London the year before.
 In 1975 the department received the first whole-body CT scanner in Europe, the EMI CT5000.

 Services

-The Infirmary itself specialises in cardiology, in renal medicine and surgery and in kidney and pancreas transplants.
-Its A&E department deals with around 145,000 patients every year.
+Manchester Royal Infirmary offers services in most major medical and surgical specialities.
+Patients are referred from across the region and beyond for services such as Kidney and Pancreas transplants, Vascular surgery, Major Trauma, Hepatobiliary surgery, Rheumatology, and HIV care.
+Its Emergency Department deals with around 145,000 patients every year.
 The transplant team carried out 317 transplants in 2015, the most of any centre in the UK.

+On the same site on the Oxford Road campus, St Mary's Hospital provides services for Obstetrics and Gynaecology, Manchester Royal Eye Hospital provides Ophthalmology services, and the Royal Manchester Children's Hospital provides Paediatric services.
+Nearby, there are close links with Wythenshawe Hospital which provide complimentary services such as Cardiothoracic surgery including heart transplantation and Plastic Surgery.